 Listen to the podcast here

-* Radio interview for Radio 1 program Weet ik veel?! on the Bible; accessible via this link
+* Radio interviews for Radio 1 program Weet ik veel?! on the historical Jesus, and on the Bible; accessible via this link

 * I regularly contribute to the annual series of lectures of the Ghent Centre for the Study of Christian Traditions (CSCT), e.g. with lectures on the mystery cults of Eleusis and Isis (2017 series), sacrifice theories (2016 series).